4balage4/4balage4/README.md

 I'm a Web Developer from Slovakia, currently enjoying life in Nairobi, Kenya. 🦓🦁🐘🐆🦏.

-I started my career as a professional online poker player, poker coach, and built an online poker coaching business.

-A decade later, after achieving my goals, I asked, 'What’s the next adventure🏔️?
-And that’s how my journey in web development began.

-Today, I focus on my own projects and continuous learning.
-However, I am always open to new challenges!

 Feel free to check out my <br>